Investing 101: Investing Basics For Beginners

 Types of investments

-There are many different types of investments including real estate, bonds, stocks and automated investments.
+There are many different types of investments including property, bonds, stocks and automated investments.

 |Investment